abenhamdine/perfLogger/README.md

 The start() method allow to start the perf measurement.

-start() must be passed a string, that will be the id of the perf measurement (this is is called "tag").
+start() must be passed a string, that will be the id of the perf measurement (this id is named "tag" in the code and in the docs).
 This tag will also be displayed in the summary, so choose an explicit name, eg the name of the function you want to measure the performance.

 ```js